noblox/noblox.js/README.md

 With node.js installed simply run: `npm install roblox-js`.
 That's it!

+## Example Server

+A usable express server utilizing this module is available [here](https://github.com/sentanos/roblox-js-server) and includes a detailed tutorial for setup on a free host as well as Lua scripts for sending requests to the server from in-game.

 ## Documentation

 You can find the roblox-js wiki with all API documentation [here](https://github.com/sentanos/roblox-js/wiki).